18+ Things to Know Before Visiting Puerto Rico

 2. Speaking Spanish in Puerto Rico

-However, if you don’t speak Spanish (like us), don’t feel discouraged to visit since the Google Translate app was able to make conversation very easy!
+So, if you don’t speak Spanish (like us), don’t feel discouraged to visit since the Google Translate app was able to make conversation very easy!
 It is always best to learn some common phrases before you go!

 3. Puerto Rican Locals